How long will it take me to earn my degree?

 Thanks to University of the Rockies' accelerated pace, you can finish your Master's degree in about 18-20 months or your Doctorate degree in about three years.

-Classes run continuously, rather than in semesters.
+Classes begin throughout the year, rather than in traditional semesters.
 Typically, you take one course at a time and move on to the next course without a break.
 Opportunities to enroll and begin a course sequence in a degree program are available frequently.

 Yes, University of the Rockies is accredited by The Higher Learning Commission and a member of the North Central Association (www.ncahlc.org).

 As an online student with University of the Rockies, your online classes take place in the University's online platform.
 The online learning platform is an asynchronous environment, meaning that you can log in at any time at your convenience.
 You will communicate with your instructor and fellow students, read some assigned digital course readings, post your assignments, and comment on other students' assignments, all through the online learning platform.